 Have you ever seen the KPI dashboards used by e-commerce companies like Amazon?
 Aren’t they awesome?!
 They track dozens of performance metrics, all at the same time, and each KPI is tracked with dazzling accuracy.
 We’re talking about millions of data points being aggregated in a seamless fashion to allow users to connect all the dots in a way that makes sense, pulling the pattern out of the noise.
+But what can you learn from this to improve your lab KPIs?

 Even though (unlike Amazon) most laboratories don’t currently sit on mountains of digital data, they do have more data digitally available than ever before, which begs the question: what do you do with it?
 Well, having a comprehensive KPI dashboard that helps you visualize the important trends in your lab’s performance is a great place to start!